Graylog2/documentation/pages/enterprise/setup.rst

 Tarball
 -------

-If you have done a manual installation or want to include only parts of the enterprise plugins you can get the tarball from the `Graylog Downloads <https://www.graylog.org/downloads>`_ page.
+If you have done a manual installation you can get the tarball from the `Graylog Downloads <https://www.graylog.org/downloads>`_ page.

-The tarball includes the enterprise plugin JAR files.
+The tarball includes the enterprise plugin JAR file and required binaries that need to be installed.

 ::

   $ tar -tzf graylog-enterprise-plugins-3.0.0.tgz
     graylog-enterprise-plugins-3.0.0/LICENSE
-    graylog-enterprise-plugins-3.0.0/plugin/graylog-plugin-archive-3.0.0.jar
-    graylog-enterprise-plugins-3.0.0/plugin/graylog-plugin-auditlog-3.0.0.jar
-    graylog-enterprise-plugins-3.0.0/plugin/graylog-plugin-license-3.0.0.jar
+    graylog-enterprise-plugins-3.0.0/plugin/graylog-plugin-enterprise-3.0.0.jar
+    graylog-enterprise-plugins-3.0.0/bin/headless_shell
+    graylog-enterprise-plugins-3.0.0/bin/chromedriver
+    graylog-enterprise-plugins-3.0.0/bin/chromedriver_start.sh

+**JAR file**

-Depending on the Graylog setup method you have used, you have to install the plugins into different locations.
+Depending on the Graylog setup method you have used, you have to install the plugin into different locations.

 .. include:: /includes/plugin-installation-locations.rst